Phoebe, 10 months: Unsettled bedtime, awake for hours in the night

 Rachel also made the decision to move away from feeding Phoebe to sleep, since this meant that Phoebe still needed her assistance to resettle back to sleep whenever she woke at night.
 She was able to guide Phoebe towards self-settling using the gentle methods in our sleep program.

 Once Phoebe was napping at the right times for her age, this helped her consolidate her night sleep.
 She was also settling much better at bedtime because she was ready for sleep and not undertired, as she had been previously.

 After 3 weeks, Rachel's life was changed.
 Her baby slept for 12 hours every night, she napped well during the day (when she was meant to!) and it actually made Rachel's life far more flexible because she could work around Phoebe's sleeps.

 8 months later, Rachel is happy to report that Phoebe is still a great sleeper!

 After being super skeptical about routines I have had to eat my words.
 Not every day is perfect and she still has wakes up with development periods but she is so much more settled, she does not cry every single time we put her down and I no longer feel guilty or stressed about my daughter's sleep.
 I cannot thank the team at Little Ones enough!
 Who knows where I would be if that Facebook ad didn't pop up!

 If your baby is napping well during the day but their overnight sleep is a struggle, there's a good chance that their nap times need a bit of tweaking!
 Your baby's sleep needs will change frequently in their first 12 months and it can be a struggle to keep up.

-Our Little Ones App can help to take the guesswork out of your baby's sleep, with evolving, age-appropriate sleep and feed schedules, detailed troubleshooting for when things don't go to plan and 24/7 support from certified sleep consultants.
+Our Little Ones App can help to take the guesswork out of your baby's sleep, with evolving, age-appropriate sleep and feed schedules, detailed troubleshooting for when things don't go to plan, gentle settling methods and more.